-BACKGROUND/ CONCERNS RESOLUTIONS ACTION DATE Page: 211 of the Annual Report of the Department Description: The Committee notes the comment of the AGSA that an achievement of 58,6% was reported against a target of 60% in terms of the percentage of Funza Lushaka bursary holder.
-However, the audit evidence did not support this achievement.
-In addition, the AGSA could not determine the actual achievement, but could only estimate the achievement to be materially misstated.
-9.3.1 That the Department brief the Committee on this finding of the AGSA; including the mechanism introduced to avoid a recurrence of this matter.
-28 February 2024
+BACKGROUND/ CONCERNS RESOLUTIONS ACTION DATE Page: 211 of the Annual Report of the Department 9.3.1 That the Department brief the Committee on this finding of the AGSA; including the 28 February 2024 Description: The Committee notes the comment of the AGSA that an achievement of 58,6% was reported against a target of 60% in terms of the percentage of Funza Lushaka bursary holder. mechanism introduced to

+However, the audit evidence did

+not support this achievement.

+In addition, the AGSA could not

+determine the actual

+achievement, but could only

+estimate the achievement to be

+materially misstated.